 Its industry consists of food processing, manufacturing and handicrafts.

 Niue Island exports coconut milk, honey, vanilla, limes, passion fruit, footballs and handicrafts.

-Do you know any interesting facts about Niue Island that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about Niue Island?
+Share them in the comments below!